 Analytical data are reviewed to ensure they comply with applicable regulations and permits.
 Data collected at PORTS identify locations and concentrations of contaminants of concern, evaluate the rate and extent of contamination at the site, and help determine the need for remedial action.
 Adequate and complete documentation generated as a result of these efforts supports the quality standards established by DOE.
-In 2022 Fluor-BWXT Portsmouth and Mid-America Conversion Services used quality assurance project plans to ensure a consistent system was used to collect, assess, and document environmental data of known and documented quality.
+In 2023 Fluor-BWXT Portsmouth and Mid-America Conversion Services used quality assurance project plans to ensure a consistent system was used to collect, assess, and document environmental data of known and documented quality.

-Fluor-BWXT Portsmouth implements and conducts its Quality Assurance Program in compliance with the following standards and regulations:
+Fluor-BWXT Portsmouth and Mid-America Conversion Services implement and conduct Quality Assurance Programs in compliance with the following standards and regulations: